bojan1995/reminder-app-pwa/README.md

 # reminder-app-pwa
 ReminderApp
 =======
-# This App is created using React and have 2 compoments to remind words from English to Macedonia ,also to remind and explain the code.
+# This App is created using React and have 2 compoments to remind words from English to Macedonia ,also to remind and explain the code and save to LocalStorage Web/Mobile.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).